prebid/prebid.github.io/dev-docs/bidders/dxkulture.md

 ### Integration Note

 The DXKulture Header Bidding adapter requires approval from the DXKulture team.
-Please reach out to  <devops@kulture.media> for more information.
+Please reach out to <devops@dxkulture.com> for more information.

 ### Bid Params